jborlik/AdventOfCode2017/README.md

 * Day 14:  Use the knot hash from day 10 to create a 128x128 grid from a base key+number in binary.
 Part two required finding contiguous elements, used some recursion to identify and remove "seen" elements.
 * Day 15:  Compare the lowest 16-bits of the results of two generator functions, i.e. bit and with 65535.
 Completed this within 50 mins of the start, but was still ~800 or so.
 * Day 16:  Follow the instructions to iterate a string, very usual.
 For part 2 the key insight is that there is a limit cycle, as brute-forcing a billion iterations is not feasible on current hardware.
+* Day 17:  Here's a case where brute force (50M iterations) are feasible, but only if the individual operations are fast enough.
+After failing with a regular list, a deque seems to work better.